 2. Set up backups for your site.
 I’ll never understand why people ignore this.
 BACK UP YOUR STUFF, PEOPLE!
 Do you know how many of my blogger friends have lost their entire sites because of a server failure or corrupt database?
 It’s not even hard – there are tons of plugins that will create automatic backups and send them to Dropbox or other cloud services (or even send them to you via email).
 Just find one with a good rating and get it set up now, not later.

 ALWAYS make a backup of your entire site before you update the WordPress core.
 Usually those updates install within seconds and cause zero problems, but it’s better to be safe than sorry.

 3. Make your customizations using a child theme.
 This is the important one if you want to update your theme without making your site look crazy.
-(Please note: If you’re using the Weaver theme, it’s not necessary to create a child theme.
-You can save your settings within the admin panel and restore them after updating.
-You also don’t need a separate child theme with the Genesis framework because you should already be using one.)
+(Please note: You don’t need a separate child theme with the Genesis framework because you should already be using one.)
 This part is so important, it’s getting a section or two all to itself.

 WordPress Child Themes: What Are They?

 Okay, stay with me here.
 I promise this isn’t complicated.